-Photo Emerges of Chris Hemsworth and a Distraught Wife Elsa Pataky
+Photo Emerges Of Chris Hemsworth And A Distraught Wife Elsa Pataky

 “Elsa’s putting her foot down,” the source said.
 “They got into a fight over it and she told him that she’s not a baby-making machine.”

-During a previous interview to promote her gig as a L’Oreal Paris hair care ambassador, Pataky opened up about trying to build up her career in Australia, according to Daily Mail.
+During a previous interview to promote her gig as a L’Oreal Paris hair care ambassador, Elsa opened up about trying to build up her career in Australia, according to Daily Mail.

 “I want…people to know me a little bit more than as Chris’s wife,” she said.
 “We live in Australia and I want to do things here and start working and for people to know me a little bit more than as Chris’ wife.”

-While the latest photos of the couple might suggest that there is trouble in paradise, the couple recently looked happy as ever during a family beach outing.
+While the latest photos of Chris Hemsworth and Elsa Pataky might suggest that there is trouble in paradise, the couple recently looked happy as ever during a family beach outing.
+The Australian actor taught his daughter how to surf, and made for an adorable father-daughter moment between Hemsworth and his little girl India.